-- (A) Written notice; - (B) Electronic notice (if the notice provided is consistent with the provisions regarding electronic records and signatures set forth in 15 United States Code, Section 7001); or - (C) Substitute notice, if the person maintaining personal information demonstrates that the cost of providing notice would exceed \$5,000, that the affected class of individuals to be notified exceeds 1,000 or that the person maintaining personal information does not have sufficient contact information to provide written or electronic notice to those individuals.
+(B) Electronic notice (if the notice provided is consistent with the provisions regarding electronic records and signatures set forth in 15 United States Code, Section 7001); or

+(C) Substitute notice, if the person maintaining personal information demonstrates that the cost of providing notice would exceed \$5,000, that the affected class of individuals to be notified exceeds 1,000 or that the person maintaining personal information does not have sufficient contact information to provide written or electronic notice to those individuals.

-- (1) Email notice, if the person has email addresses for the individuals to be notified; - (2) Conspicuous posting of the notice on the person's publicly accessible website, if the person maintains one; and - (3) Notification to major statewide media.
+(1) Email notice, if the person has email addresses for the individuals to be notified;

-The notice shall be made as expediently as possible and without unreasonable delay, except as necessary for law enforcement purposes or to determine the scope of the breach and restore the integrity, security, and confidentiality of the information system.
+(2) Conspicuous posting of the notice on the person's publicly accessible website, if the person maintains one; and except as necessary for law enforcement purposes or to determine the scope of the breach and restore the integrity, security, and confidentiality of the information system.